divyanshdj/divyanshdj/README.md

 - [Summer Stride Eshop](https://github.com/divyanshdj/SummerStride-Eshop) : Summer Stride is a fully responsive ecommerce website, Responsive for all devices, build using HTML, CSS, and JavaScript [Live Link](https://summer-stride-eshop.netlify.app/)
-- [Movie-Watchlist](https://github.com/divyanshdj/Movie-Watchlist) : "Movie-Watchlist" is a website framework designed for organizing and managing your movie collection.
-Simplify the process of adding and deleting movies from your watchlist with this customizable and user-friendly platform.
+- [Movie-Watchlist](https://github.com/divyanshdj/Movie-Watchlist) : Task Buddy is a simple todo list web application designed to help users manage their tasks effectively.
+With Task Buddy, you can easily add, edit, and delete tasks, ensuring you stay organized and productive throughout your day.
 [Live Link](https://movies-watchlisters.netlify.app/)

 ---